-- Specify your edit cursor behavior, in particular which of the following actions should cause the edit cursor to be moved: Changing time selection, Pasting/inserting media, and/or Stopping recording. - Specify whether or not to Move edit cursor on razor edit change. - By default link (or unlink) time selection and loop points. - Enable or disable the ability for loop points to be cleared by clicking on the ruler, and/or time selection to be cleared by clicking in arrange view.
-For example, if you want to click on the ruler as a means of repositioning the edit cursor then you probably won't want loop points automatically cleared.
+- Specify your edit cursor behavior, in particular which of the following actions should cause the edit cursor to be moved: Changing time selection, Pasting/inserting media, and/or Stopping recording. - Specify whether or not to Move edit cursor on razor edit change. - By default link (or unlink) time selection and loop points. - Enable or disable the ability for loop points to be cleared by clicking - on the ruler, and/or time selection to be cleared by clicking in arrange view.
+For example, if you want to click on the ruler as a means of repositioning the edit cursor then you probably won't want loop points automatically cleared. - Adjust tab sensitivity of transient detection, both percentage sensitivity and dB threshold.
+Click on Adjust sensitivity to access the options in the Transient detection settings dialog (below right).